Send SWAT Teams!

 I’ve worked with folks who have used all kinds of models, including SWOT and Structural Tension.

-For example, I even worked with a notable ad agency that brought me in to help with branding, run targeted marketing tactics and produce the creative campaign for a 3-lettered global technology company.
+For example, I even worked with a notable ad agency that brought me in to help with branding, run targeted marketing tactics and produce the repositioning and targeted creative campaign for a 3-lettered global technology company.

 At first I was intrigued — we used a process they were all buzzed about — with colored Post-It Notes to display everyone’s input, confidentially.
 Top executives participated, this was going to be transformative, innovative, kinda magical.
 Everyone had a large Post-It Note pad of their own color, and could guide the direction of this new technology product and program